pi-base/data/spaces/countable-excluded-point-topology/README.md

 Let $X=\omega=\{0,1,2,\dots\}$.
 A set is closed in this topology if it contains $0$ or is empty.

-Considered as #14 ("Countable Particular Point Topology") in {{doi:10.1007\/978-1-4612-6290-9_6}}.
+Defined as counterexample #14 ("Countable Particular Point Topology") in {{doi:10.1007\/978-1-4612-6290-9_6}}.

 <!-- [[Proof of Topology]]